Porges/ways-to-play/src/games/pig/pig.md

 The earliest reference to this game I have found is from John Scarne, who wrote about the game in 1945.[@ScarneOnDice 357] It is also sometimes called <span class="aka">Greedy Pig</span>[@NZMathsPig] or <span class="aka">Pig-Out</span>.

-The simplest form of the game is as follows: on each player’s turn, they roll one dice and count the number of points shown as their score (e.g. a roll of <Dice>6</Dice> counts as 6 points).
+The simplest form of the game is as follows: on each player’s turn, they roll one die and count the number of points shown as their score (e.g. a roll of <Dice>6</Dice> counts as 6 points).
 They may keep rolling and adding points to their total for that turn as long as they want, but if the die ever shows a <Dice>1</Dice>, they lose all accumulated points for that turn and pass the die to the next player.
 Otherwise, if they stop their turn before rolling a <Dice>1</Dice>, then they add their points for that turn to their total points.

 The first player to exceed 100 total points is the winner.
 To make the game fair, a full final round should be completed (e.g. if the second player gets 100 points, then the third, fourth, … player should still take their turn afterward), so that every player has the same number of turns overall.
 If multiple players achieve 100 points, then the highest score wins.